KNOWLEDGE BASE Ways To Do Business In The US

 The United States does allow mergers and acquisitions.
 Since these are complicated transactions, we highly recommend that you work with your legal, banking, and tax resources to understand the impact on your business.

 Acquiring an existing company

 This is a big opportunity as well as a significant risk.
 Many mergers never achieve their projected financial and market goals for a variety of reasons.
-Acquiring a new company requires significant investment of financial, stock, and staffing resources.
+Acquiring a new company requires a significant investment of financial, stock, and staffing resources.
 There are cultural challenges, language differences, redundancies, and synergy inefficiencies integrating not only different business types but also different countries.
-Your management may be distracted by all of the integration issues and actually fall down on their current responsibilities.
+Your management may be distracted by all of the integration issues and actually, fall down on their current responsibilities.